ibm-cloud-docs/CDN/how-to-https.md

    ![Domain Validation Needed](images/view-domain-validation.png)

 1. After you've completed one of the validation steps from the section on how to address a Domain Validation Challenge, your CDN moves into **Deploying certificate** status.
-During this time, Akamai distributes your validated certificate to their edge servers.
+During this time, Akamai distributes your validated certificate to their Edge servers.
 Deploying a certificate can take 2 - 4 hours.

    When this process is complete, all domains, regardless of the validation method used, move into a **CNAME Configuration** state.